Deep Generative model that uses physical quantities to generate and retrieve solar magnetic active regions: Methods

-We train GAN on Space-weather HMI Active Region Patches (SHARPs)\citep{bobra2014} solar magnetic patches.
+We train GAN on Space-weather HMI Active Region Patches (SHARPs)\citep{bobra2014}.
 The parameters of $D$ are not updated when $G$ is trained.
-When $D$ is trained the output of $G$ is used and its optimization is stopped by disconnecting it from the model graph. \\ \\ \textbf{SVM.} Support Vector Machines (SVMs)\citep{svm1995} fall under a class of supervised Machine Learning models that offer flexibility in dealing with high-dimensional datasets.
+When $D$ is trained the output of $G$ is used and its optimization is stopped by disconnecting it from the model graph.
+We use Adaptive Moment Estimation (ADAM) as the optimizer during training. \\ \\ \textbf{SVM.} Support Vector Machines (SVMs)\citep{svm1995} fall under a class of supervised Machine Learning models that offer flexibility in dealing with high-dimensional datasets.
 They are used in both classification and regression.
 SVMs offer different kernel functions to draw decision boundaries for classification and use a subset of training data (also known as `support vectors') to derive the decision boundary.
-We train a set of linear Support Vector Machines (SVMs) to learn the decision boundaries on latent space that separate regimes of higher and lower values of physical parameters related to magnetic patches. \\ \\ \textbf{SimSiam.} Simsiam\citep{chen2020} is a state-of-the-art self-supervised learning model that learns lower-dimensional representations (known as `latent vectors') of images such that the representations are invariant across a specified set of augmentations.
-It works by augmenting an image twice and passing it through a backbone architecture shared by two branches.
+We train a set of linear Support Vector Machines (SVMs) to learn the decision boundaries in the latent space that separate regimes of higher and lower values of physical parameters related to magnetic patches. \\ \\ \textbf{SimSiam.} Simsiam\citep{chen2020} is a state-of-the-art self-supervised learning model that learns lower-dimensional representations (known as `latent vectors') of images such that the representations are invariant across a specified set of augmentations.
+It works by creating two augmented versions of an image and passing each through a backbone architecture shared by two branches.
 The backbone architecture is implemented by a Convolutional Neural Network -- ResNet.
 The outcome of the backbone is then passed through a projection head in both branches and a prediction head in one of the branches.
 Multilayer perceptrons implement the projection and prediction heads.
 The outcome of projection ($\vec{p}$) and prediction heads ($\vec{z}$) from two branches are then compared by a negative cosine similarity loss $L = -\frac{\vec{z}.\vec{p}}{||\vec{z}||||\vec{p}||}$.
 The model is trained by minimizing $L$.
-We train SimSiam on the SHARP data to learn 100-dimensional latent representations are invariant on translation, zoom, flip, and a restricted range of rotation.
+We train SimSiam on the SHARP data to learn 100-dimensional latent representations that are invariant on translation, zoom, flip, and a restricted range of rotation.